 On Saturday, July 21 we had the pleasure of attending the 27th Annual Glenn O. Hawbaker Charity Golf Tournament at Penn State Blue and White Courses in State College, Pa.
 The Emily Whitehead Foundation was invited to participate as one of eight beneficiaries of this year's tournament.

-On Friday, July 14 we held our third annual "Tee Off for T-Cells" charity golf tournament at Philipsburg Elks Lodge & Country Club in Philipsburg, Pa.
-In the last three years, "Tee Off for T-Cells" has now raised more than $150,000 for pediatric cancer research.
+On Friday, July 13 we hosted our 4th annual "Tee Off for T-Cells" golf tournament at Philipsburg Elks Lodge and Country Club in our hometown of Philipsburg, Pa.
+This year's event was our most successful yet and raised over $66,000!

-PRESS RELEASE - The Emily Whitehead Foundation will hold its third annual "Tee Off for T-Cells" charity golf tournament on Friday, July 14, 2017 at Philipsburg Elks Lodge & Country Club.
+PRESS RELEASE - The 4th Annual “Tee Off for T-Cells” Golf Tournament benefitting the Emily Whitehead Foundation will take place Friday, July 13, 2018 at Philipsburg Elks Lodge & Country Club.

 For the third year in a row, the Emily Whitehead Foundation participated in the Pittsburgh Marathon as an official charity partner.
 While the fundraising window remains open until May 31, our team has so far raised over $12,000!

 It was on this day six years ago that we learned the T-cell therapy had not only saved Emily's life, but also left no evidence of leukemia cells.
 She was free of cancer, and Kari and I didn’t have to find out what it would be like living without our only daughter.

 Today is Emily's 13th birthday!
 It is incredibly special to us that this year Emily's birthday coincides with yet another advancement of the CAR-T cell therapy that saved her life.